chiggs01/GettingCleaningData/CodeBook.md

 *	Unique identifier 0..30

 ###Activity
 This character/ordinal field describes the type of activity undertaken by the subject.
-Six different activities were performed:
+The six different activities performed are:
 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS